 The S corp's final income tax return must be submitted within three months of the dissolution date using Form 1120S.
 You'll also need to submit Form 4797 if you gave away or donated any business assets as part of the wrapping-up process.

 Your state law will dictate how much time you have to issue final paychecks to your employees.
 You must pay all final payroll taxes or risk being held personally liable by the IRS.
 Employers with more than 100 employees must also give at least 60 days written notice of the business's closing.
 Giving notice to employees is good policy for all companies to follow, even those with only a few workers.

 If you need help with the legal and financial obligations involved in closing your S corporation, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.